 You decide to embark on a relaxing weekend getaway.
 You imagine the comfort of a cozy hotel in the country, the revitalizing fresh air, and a scenic view of fall foliage or spring cherry blossoms.
-Unfortunately, your attempt to unwind results in an unanticipated personal injury when you take a fall on a loose stair walking into the hotel.
+Unfortunately, your attempt to unwind results in an unanticipated personal injury lawyer in Long Island when you take a fall on a loose stair walking into the hotel.
 The injury leaves you suffering and shelling out for medical treatment well after your getaway ends.
 And worse, that injury could have easily been prevented with just a little care and caution on the part of the hotel where you stayed.

 If this scenario sounds familiar, pay attention, because that hotel might be responsible for financially compensating you for your injuries.